Austrian pavilion: Background

 The Venice Biennale is an international art biennial exhibition held in Venice, Italy.
-Often described as "the Olympics of the art world", the Biennale is a prestigious event for contemporary artists known for propelling career visibility.
-The festival has become a constellation of shows: a central exhibition curated by that year's artistic director, national pavilions hosted by individual nations, and independent exhibitions throughout Venice.
-The Biennale parent organization also hosts regular festivals in other arts: architecture, dance, film, music, and theater.
+Often described as "the Olympics of the art world", the Biennale is a prestigious event for contemporary artists, known for propelling career visibility.
+The festival has become a constellation of shows: a central exhibition curated by that year's artistic director, national pavilions hosted by individual nations, and independent exhibitions held throughout Venice.
+The Biennale's parent organisation also runs regular festivals in other arts: architecture, dance, film, music and theatre.

-Outside of the central, international exhibition, individual nations produce their own shows, known as pavilions, as their national representation.
-Nations that own their pavilion buildings, such as the 30 housed on the Giardini, are responsible for their own upkeep and construction costs as well.
+Outside the central international exhibition, individual nations produce their own shows, known as pavilions, as their national representation.
+Nations that own their pavilion buildings – such as the 30 housed in the Giardini – are responsible for their own upkeep and construction costs as well.
 Nations without dedicated buildings create pavilions in venues throughout the city.

-Organization and building
+Organisation and building

-The Austrian pavilion was designed by the Vienna Secession co-founding architect Josef Hoffmann, whose submission won a contest.
-Though designs for the pavilion trace to 1913, construction was not completed until 1934.
+The Austrian pavilion was designed by Josef Hoffmann, a co‑founding architect of the Vienna Secession, whose submission won a contest.
+Although designs for the pavilion date from 1913, construction was not completed until 1934.
 The building was restored in 1984 by Hans Hollein.